 Taking a few minutes upfront to plan out your schedule for the semester can give you a roadmap that can put you on a path to success.

 At Maryville, we offer a number of online resources to help students better organize their time and their ideas.
-These include an orientation webinar, which addresses ways to begin working in your online course, as well as a writing studio, which covers topics like generating ideas and planning a draft.
+These include an orientation webinar, which addresses ways to begin working in your online course.
 And our friendly, knowledgeable student support staff is always available to answer your questions and offer assistance.

 3. Stay focused.

 In the age of social media and mobile devices, it can be tempting to look at your phone every 30 seconds or so.
 Of course, time spent checking Facebook or scrolling through your friends’ Instagram photos is time that you’re not studying.
 Before you know it, a project that should take an hour to complete turns into three hours.